kundajelab/yuzu/README.md

 model = ToyNet(n_inputs=4, seq_len=1000)

 # Do the precomputation once or load your previously-calculated precomputation
-yuzu_stats = precompute(model, X_0[:1], device='cpu')
+precomputation = precompute(model, seq_len=1000, device='cpu')

 # Run yuzu_ism on as many sequences as you'd like.
-yuzu_ism, layer_timings, within_layer_timings = yuzu_ism(model, X_0, *yuzu_stats, device='cpu')
+yuzu_ism, layer_timings, within_layer_timings = yuzu_ism(model, X_0, precomputation, device='cpu')
 ```

 ### Limitations

 Currently, Yuzu can only be run on models of modest size (unfortunately, no Bassenji- or Enformer-scale models quite yet).
 This is because a limitation of the compressed sensing formulation is that all mutated sequences must be solved simultaneously.
 However, remember that the mutated sequences are compressed into a much smaller set of probes.
 A GPU with 12GB of memory can easily handle a Basset-sized model with a sequence length of 2,000 (6,000 sequences decoded simultaneously) because Yuzu only operates on the compressed probes directly.

 A second limitation is that Yuzu requires that, when the model is specified, that each operation is listed sequentially in the order that it is executed in the forward pass and that no operations other than these layers are performed in the forward pass.
 This is because Yuzu sequentially iterates over the layers of the model using the `model.children()` function rather than through the forward function.
 So, if the data is resized or flattened, it must be done through a custom layer that wraps the operation.
+See Tutorial 3 for more details on how to apply Yuzu to pre-trained models that were not specified in this way.